Feb 12th, 2018. I’ve updated this document to reflect recent changes to the command used to generate certiciates with Lets Encrypt.

 To automatically renew the certificates on a regular basis, add the following to the root’s crontab:

-Manually run the command “/bin/certbot renew” to make sure it works.
+Manually run the command “/opt/letsencrypt/certbot-auto renew” to make sure it works.